juneate/classroom-collab/README.md

 ##### Heading 5
 ###### Heading 6

-This is a paragraph, etc, etc. *Lorem ipsum* dolor sit amet, consectetur _adipisicing elit_, sed do ~eiusmod tempor~ incididunt ut labore et dolore magna aliqua.
+This is a paragraph, etc, etc. **Lorem ipsum bold** dolor sit amet, consectetur _adipisicing elit italic_, sed do ~eiusmod tempor~ incididunt ut *also italic* et dolore magna aliqua.

 This will create a "horizontal rule"

 ---

 - Bulleted list
 - Another item